1979–80 NHL season

 The 1979–80 NHL season was the 63rd season of the National Hockey League.
 This season saw the addition of four teams from the disbanded World Hockey Association as expansion franchises.
 The Edmonton Oilers, Winnipeg Jets, New England Whalers (later renamed "Hartford Whalers" at the insistence of the Boston Bruins), and Quebec Nordiques joined the NHL, bringing the total to 21 teams.
 The other two WHA teams (Birmingham Bulls and Cincinnati Stingers) were paid to fold.

-The New York Islanders won their first Stanley Cup, defeating the Philadelphia Flyers in six games, in the finals.
+The New York Islanders won their first Stanley Cup, defeating the Philadelphia Flyers in six games, in the Final.

 The season also marked the eighth and final season for the Flames in Atlanta before the franchise relocated to Calgary.
 The NHL would return to the Georgia capital in 1999 with the Thrashers, but that team would ultimately relocate away from Atlanta as well becoming the second (and current) incarnation of the Winnipeg Jets.

 The collapse of the WHA also saw the much hyped super-star rookie Wayne Gretzky come to the NHL with the Edmonton Oilers.
 Gretzky would tie Marcel Dionne for the scoring lead with 137 points and capture the Hart Memorial Trophy as the most valuable player while Dionne took home the Art Ross Trophy as the leading scorer by virtue of having scored two more goals.
 Gretzky aside, many players made their debut in the NHL this season, both due to the WHA merger and to a change in the rules for the Entry Draft allowing eighteen- and nineteen-year-olds to be drafted for the first time; no fewer than seven Hall of Famers (Gretzky, Ray Bourque, Mark Messier, Mike Gartner, Michel Goulet, Mark Howe, and an undrafted Joe Mullen) debuted this season, along with numerous other perennial stars.

 The big story of the regular season was the record-breaking undefeated streak compiled by the Philadelphia Flyers.
 After starting the season with a 5–2 win over the New York Islanders and a 9–2 loss to the Atlanta Flames, the Flyers did not lose again for nearly three months, earning at least one point in every game between a 4–3 win over Toronto on October 14, 1979, and a 4–2 win over Buffalo on January 6, 1980, earning a 35-game record of 25–0–10.
 This stands as the longest undefeated streak in North American professional sports history.